freeCodeCamp/freeCodeCamp/curriculum/challenges/arabic/07-scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator.md

 You will be <a href="https://replit.com/github/freeCodeCamp/boilerplate-polygon-area-calculator" target="_blank" rel="noopener noreferrer nofollow">working on this project with our Replit starter code</a>.

+-   Start by importing the project on Replit.
+-   Next, you will see a `.replit` window.
+-   Select `Use run command` and click the `Done` button.

 # --instructions--

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.